matthew-brett/pydagogue/_sources/bare_metal_waf.txt

 =================================

 Usually we create tasks using a high-level API called *task generators*.
-You already saw these in first wscript towards the top of this page.
+You already saw these in our first wscript towards the top of this page.
 The task generator creates the task instances for us::

     # the whole wscript